ikorotkin/gromacs_fhmd-langevin_non-equilibrium/README.md

 ## Comparison between MD-FH coupled simulation and pure MD simulation

-A simple method to execute a pure MD simulation and simultaneously obtain the fluctuation parameters is to set `S = 0` in `coupling.prm`.
+The easiest method to execute a pure MD simulation and simultaneously obtain the fluctuation parameters is to set `S = 0` in `coupling.prm`.
 Setting `scheme = 0` can also switch to pure MD simulations, but the fluctuations won't be output directly.

 ## Licensing